 Larger presentations can be used for the Google Slides app but it's best recommended to use a maximum of at least 10 slides for your presentations to both help your content run as consistently and most optimized as possible for digital signage.

-If you have any additional questions or concerns on ScreenCloud's Google Slides app, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at email@example.com or give us a call at +1-415-449-5426, then follow the prompts to connect with support.
+If you have any additional questions on ScreenCloud's Google Slides app, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at email@example.com or give us a call at our toll-free support line at +18885575335.